apify/actor-whitepaper/README.md

 ### Input schema file

-The structure of Actor's [input](#input) can be optionally dictated by the input schema file, which is linked in `.actor/actor.json` file as the `input` property, and typically stored at `.actor/input_schema.json`.
+Actors accept an [input](#input) JSON object on start, whose schema can be defined by the input schema file.
+This file is referenced in the Actor file (`.actor/actor.json`) file as the `input` property.
+It is a standard JSON Schema file with our extensions, and it is typically stored at `.actor/input_schema.json`.

 The input schema file list properties accepted by Actor on input.
 It is used by the system to: